kotoroshinoto/Herd-Immunity-Simulator/README.md

 A Python simulation of Herd Immunity from vaccination (in Python subdirectory) for the interpreter: https://www.python.org/downloads/

-C++ port is in CPP subdirectory. to build from source requires cmake version 3.1+ (http://www.cmake.org/) tclap (http://tclap.sourceforge.net/)
+C++ port is in CPP subdirectory. to build from source requires the following

+cmake version 3.1+ (http://www.cmake.org/)

+tclap (http://tclap.sourceforge.net/)

 if you are on linux, both of these will be in your distribution repository.